North By Northwest | 1959

 In one of cinema’s most famous scenes, Thornhill goes to meet the strange ‘Mr Kaplan’ by taking the Greyhound bus to Indianapolis and getting off at the ‘Prairie Stop on Route 41’, where he’s attacked by the crop-dusting plane.
 Far from ‘Indiana’, the crop fields are actually at Wasco, near Bakersfield on Route 99, in the California desert 80 miles north of Los Angeles.
 A favourite road of Hitchcock’s – it links Hollywood to the vineyards of Northern California – it’s the same stretch of road on which James Dean met his fate.

-Built in the studio in Hollywood were Vandamm’s futuristic home (a mock-up of a Frank Lloyd Wright house) and a section of Mount Rushmore for the famous climax – the authorities weren’t going to allow any disrespect to the dead presidents (at one point, Hitchcock wanted Thornhill to be given away by a sneeze while hidden inside a huge presidential nostril).
+Built in the studio in Hollywood were Vandamm’s futuristic Frank Lloyd Wright-style home and a section of Mount Rushmore for the famous climax – the authorities weren’t going to allow any disrespect to the dead presidents (at one point, Hitchcock wanted Thornhill to be given away by a sneeze while hidden inside a huge presidential nostril).